jontejj/tdd-workshop/README.md

 [JUnit](http://junit.org/junit4/) is used to run the tests.

+[Cucumber](https://cucumber.io/docs/reference#step-definitions) (similar to JBehave) can be used to write the tests in a BDD fashion.

-Read through different assertions on: [fest assertions](https://github.com/alexruiz/fest-assert-2.x/wiki/One-minute-starting-guide)
+If Cucumber is not used, assertions can be made with [fest assertions](https://github.com/alexruiz/fest-assert-2.x/wiki/One-minute-starting-guide)

 To check for null pointer handling, check out Guava's [NullPointerTester](https://github.com/google/guava/blob/master/guava-testlib/src/com/google/common/testing/NullPointerTester.java).
 It's a great library for writing unit tests.